Saacman/tae/docs/linux/getting-linux.md

 <div class="code-example" markdown="1">
 Warning
 {: .label .label-red }
 It is **not recommended** to use a virtual machine, since the virtualization overhead difficults the use of the EDA tools.
-Additionally, you'll need at least +10 Gb of free space to install the PDK.
+Before choosing an option, consider at least +10 Gb of free space for the PDK installation.
 </div>